Michigan's 1st congressional district: History

 Prior to 1992, the 1st congressional district was a Detroit-based congressional district.
 From the election of Republican John B. Sosnowski in 1925 until 1964, the former 1st district was represented by only one non-Polish-American politician, Robert H. Clancy.
 Along with Sosnowski, 6 Polish-Americans served as the 1st district's representatives elected 7 times, since 1925.
 The other strong Polish Michigan congressional districts were the 15th district (where half of the elected were Polish-American) and the dissolved 16th district (where all three elected representatives were of Polish descent).
-In 1964, the 1st congressional district was drawn as a new, African-American majority district reflecting the changing demographics of Detroit, while enough of the old 1st district was moved to the 14th district so that the 14th district retained the 1st's old congressman.
-John Conyers was elected to congress from the 1st district, a position he would hold until the 1st was removed from Detroit.
+In 1964, the 1st congressional district was drawn as a new, African-American majority district reflecting the changing demographics of Detroit, while most of the old 1st's territory was merged with the old 14th district.
+The old 1st's congressman, Lucien Nedzi, transferred to the reconfigured 14th, while John Conyers was elected to Congress from the new 1st district.

-After 1992, the 1st district covered land in the UP and Northern Michigan.
-Most of this territory had been known as the 11th district from 1892 to 1992.
+Conyers held the seat until 1992, when his district essentially became the 14th district.
+Meanwhile, the 1st was reconfigured as the Upper Peninsula and Northern Michigan district, covering most of what had been the 11th district from 1892 to 1992.
 The 1st from 1992 to 2002 was similar to the present district, except that it did not extend nearly as far south along Lake Michigan, while it took in Traverse City and some surrounding areas on the west side of the state.